KannonZenetism/zenetism-field-physics/zenetism/MP01_Emanation_Architecture_Ch1-3.md

 Thus,
 **Zenon** remains—
 beyond time’s flow,
-the silent witness
+the silent witness,
-where joining and parting
+where centropic motion
-forever echo.
+finds its echo.

-Structured pairs in balance remain—
+In **Aion** rests the latent peace,
+where centropic threads
+in stillness cease.

+There too dispersal meets its stay—
-light and shadow,
+static shadow,
+end of play.

+Through coherence, some return,
+the seal of Zenon
-loss and gain.
+kept and firm.

-Yet universes, countless, unfold,
+And universes, countless, unfold,
 ever new.
 Endless births and endings,
 each cycle through.

 **Souls** move through their chosen arc—
 into coherence,
 or into dispersal.

-Each finds its **path**.
+Coherence threads the **Aion** seam;
+**Zenon** keeps the lucid theme.

+Dispersal meets the **Aion** close;
+motion settles into repose.

-Each finds its **home**.
+Each finds its **path**, each finds its **home**;
+the pattern holds—coherent, known.

 🕳️C↑⚫☍